fredriv/serverless-lambda-workshop/4_event_processing/README.md

    `awslocal sns list-topics`

-   `awslocal sns publish --topic-arn <topic-arn> --message "Hello, JavaZone"`
+   `awslocal sns publish --message "Hello, JavaZone" --topic-arn <topic-arn>`

 5. Set up an event handler for the Kinesis stream `my-stream` in `serverless.yml` and implement the function in `handler.py`